 your child is doing very well with Stage 5, you can now challenge him

-to connect those emotional ideas together in a logical manner (Stage 6).
+to connect those emotional ideas together in a logical manner (Capacity 6).

 For the verbal child, these environments offer great opportunities for

 asking and answering all the W questions, including Why questions.
 If